Men’s Mental Health.

 Full stop.
 You were created this way for a reason, the only way you are supposed to look is the way you were made to look.

-However, I won't lie, I use various 'tools' To help me feel more confident and comfortable with my appearance, like make up and hair accessories.
+Although, that being said, I won’t lie, I use various ‘tools’ To help me feel more confident and comfortable with my appearance.
+I love to use make up and hair accessories.
 What kind of person would I be if I started giving you demands which contradict my own actions?
+I’ll tell you what kind, a pretty shit one that’s what.

-As I said previously this topic isn't discussed all that much so I wanted this article to be as helpful and informative as possible.
-To try and achieve this, I decided to go straight to the source and found myself some willing male participants to have a chat with me on the subject!
+As I said previously this topic isn’t discussed all that much so I wanted this article to be as helpful and informative as possible.
+Without sounding like a broken bloody record.
+To try and achieve this, I decided to go straight to the source!
+I found myself some willing male participants to have a chat with me on the subject!

 I want to start by sharing with you, a direct quote from one of the men who helped me with my research on this article,